-On February 5, 2020, Emgold announced that it expanded its Casa South Property, QC with the addition of 24 mineral claims totaling approximately 1,320 ha (3,260 ac).
-Nineteen claims expired in February 2020 and subsequent to the end of the reporting period, Emgold reached an agreement and re-acquired these claims.
+On February 5, 2020, Emgold announced that it expanded the property with the addition of 24 mineral claims totaling approximately 1,320 ha (3,260 ac).
+Nineteen claims expired in February 2020.
+Nineteen claims were subsequently acquired by Emgold in July, 2020, with the property currently consisting of 204 claims.